Thursday, October 3, 2019

 "This-invention relates to toys and particularly to walking toys, that is, toys having legs, the toy being so constructed that when impelled in one direction, the legs will alternately swing forward s causing the toy to walk.

-The general object of this invention is to provide a toy of this character so constructed that when placed upon a surface having a very slight or gentle inclination, the legs of the toy .ill slightly swing from side to side, thus giving to the toy a very comical waddling motion.
+The general object of this invention is to provide a toy of this character so constructed that when placed upon a surface having a very slight or gentle inclination, the legs of the toy will slightly swing from side to side, thus giving to the toy a very comical waddling motion.

 Another object is to provide a toy of this character which is extremely simple and which is made of very few parts."

-With a short period of time, the Wilson Walkies became quite popular.
-Wilson took over the old Watsontown shoe factory space, and hired full time and part time workers.
 Many parts of the production were a "cottage industry" - housewives, unemployed dads, and even high school students, did piece work at home.
 Painting faces, sewing clothing, even cutting the leather tails for the penguins, all of which they were paid for "by the piece".

 In addition to the ever popular penguin and army man, custom pieces were made, often much larger than the standard 4.5 inches tall.
 Sarah Loftus recalled sets being made special to commemorate weddings, in particular.